Updated April 2025

 4. Be Proactive in Your Healthcare

-We always recommend a preconception checkup.
-By meeting with us, we’ll be able to identify any problems or issues that could have an impact on your fertility.
+Preconception planning helps us identify any problems or issues that could have an impact on your fertility.
 It’s also a good time for us to review your current medications and conduct any health assessments.
 We may ask you about your family medical history, and in certain cases, may recommend genetic screening.

 5. Optimize Your Sexual Activity

-6. Communicate with Your Partner
+6. Communicate With Your Partner

 You and your partner are a team.
 Trying to get pregnant can be challenging and exhausting.
 That’s why open and honest communication is vital as you go through this journey together.
 Support groups and even counseling can help you encourage each other during this time.